NdivhoNemz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11. Script adds execute permission to all subdirectories of the current directory for the owner, the group and all other users.
 Regular files should not be changed.
 12. Script creates directory called 'my_dir' with permissions 751 in the working directory.
 13. Script changes group owner to 'school' for the file 'hello.'
+14. Script changes the owner 'vincent' and the group owner to 'staff' for all the files and directories in the working directory.
+15. Script changes the owner and the group owner of '_hello' to 'vincent' and 'staff' respectively.
+16. Script changes the owner of the file 'hello' to 'betty' only if it is owned by the user 'guillaume.'
+17. Script will play the StarWars IV episode in the terminal.